nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 7. Speak to [Pam](https://stardewvalleywiki.com/Pam), then [Sam](https://stardewvalleywiki.com/Sam), then [Shane](https://stardewvalleywiki.com/Shane).
 8. Exit JojaMart, travel west, then north, then east around the back of JojaMart.
 9. Clear the fenced area of Weeds.
-   - The tile blocking the fenced area will randomly be a Weed, a Stone, or a branch, so have the correct tool selected before you get to the tile.
+   - The tile blocking the fenced area will randomly be a Weed, a rock, or a branch, so have the correct tool selected before you get to the tile.
 10. Travel west and speak to [Abigail](https://stardewvalleywiki.com/Abigail) on the bridge.
 11. Travel north and speak to [Maru](https://stardewvalleywiki.com/Maru) as she travels south.
 12. Travel southwest toward Lewis' house.